 How to Stay Compliant from Overseas

 The simplest approach is to appoint a property management service that acts as your tax representative, receives all notices, pays taxes on time, and keeps you informed.
 Japan YES Property Management does exactly this — view our plans or get in touch.
+Curious how the setup works?
+Our getting-started FAQ walks through the required documents and timeline.

 More Articles